 In response to an analysis of the build quality of the Model 3 and harsh critique of its panel gaps, Tesla has issued a statement claiming that the standard deviation of Model 3 panel gaps has improved by ‘nearly 40%’ on average since the start of production last year.
+Some early Tesla Model 3 owners complained about the build quality of the vehicles – especially those delivered in 2017.

 Michigan-based Munro & Associates did a teardown of two early Model 3 production cars and they made a harsh analysis of that build quality.